Magazine (band): Legacy

-Magazine have been cited as influential by many bands and musicians.

-Radiohead guitarist Jonny Greenwood named McGeoch his biggest guitar influence, and said that Magazine's songwriting "informs so much of what we do".
+Magazine was an influence on the fledgling Simple Minds, who supported them on a 1979 tour and much later covered "A Song from Under the Floorboards".
+The Radiohead guitarist Jonny Greenwood named McGeoch his biggest guitar influence, and said that Magazine's songwriting "informs so much of what we do".
 Radiohead performed a cover of "Shot By Both Sides" in 2000.

 Johnny Marr of the Smiths cited Magazine as an influence, particularly McGeoch's guitar work.
-Morrissey covered "A Song from Under the Floorboards" as a B-side to his 2006 single "The Youngest Was the Most Loved".
+The Smiths singer, Morrissey, covered "A Song from Under the Floorboards" as a B-side to his 2006 single "The Youngest Was the Most Loved".
 "Floorboards" was also covered by My Friend the Chocolate Cake on their 1994 album Brood.
 MGMT played a version of "Burst" on tour in 2011.

+Jarvis Cocker of Pulp praised Real Life saying: "this was such an important record for the time because it showed that you could still do something that had attack to it combined with a real intelligence, without going into ponce territory".
+The band and their singer/lyricist Howard Devoto have also been cited as an influence on several 1980s bands, such as China Crisis and Fiction Factory.

 Lolita Pop recorded a cover of "A Song from under the Floorboards" on 1989's Love Poison.
 Half Man Half Biscuit have performed live covers of a number of Magazine songs.
 "The Light Pours Out of Me" was covered by several acts including Peter Murphy, Ministry, the Mission, Sleep Chamber and Zero Boys.
 The band No Fun at All did a cover of "Shot by Both Sides" on their record And Now for Something Completely Different.
 Mansun covered "Shot by Both Sides" for John Peel sessions.
 Duff McKagan cited Real Life as an influence, particularly on tracks where a chorus effect is used.

-In April 2022, a biography of McGeoch, his life and his legacy was released on Omnibus Press.
-The Light Pours Out of Me: The Authorised Biography of John McGeoch features recent interviews of guitarists and acts who admire McGeoch's work: the author of the biography met Jonny Greenwood, Johnny Marr, John Frusciante and many other musicians, relatives and friends, including Siouxsie Sioux and Devoto.